rds1983/Myra/README.md

 ## Building From Source Code
 1. Clone this repo.
-2. `git submodule update --init --recursive`
-3. Open a solution from the "build" folder.
+2. Open a solution from the "build" folder.

 ## Gallery
 All Widgets Sample